amaheshwari25/amaheshwari25.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Princeton CS '25

 profile:
   align: right
-  image: prof_pic.jpg
+  image: arya_headshot.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: arya@princeton.edu
     # <p>555 your office number</p>
     # <p>123 your address street</p>